What are containers?

-- Containers are different than virtualization technology, where the package that can be passed around is a virtual machine, and it includes an entire operating system as well as the application.
+A container is different than virtualization technology, where the package that can be passed around is a virtual machine.
+It includes an entire operating system as well as the application.
 A physical server running three virtual machines would have a hypervisor and three separate operating systems running on top of it.
 By contrast, a server running three containerized applications with Docker runs a single operating system, and each container shares the operating system kernel with the other containers.
 Shared parts of the operating system are read only, while each container has its own mount (i.e., a way to access the container) for writing.
 So, containers are more lightweight and use fewer resources than virtual machines.

 What other benefits do containers offer?

-- A container may be only tens of megabytes in size, whereas a virtual machine with its own entire operating system may be several gigabytes in size.
-Because of this, a single server can host far more containers than virtual machines.
+- Size: A container may be only tens of megabytes in size, whereas a virtual machine with its own entire operating system may be several gigabytes in size.
+Because of this, a single server can host far greater number of containers than virtual machines.

-- Containerization allows for greater modularity.
-Rather than run an entire complex application inside a single container, the application can be split in to modules (such as the database, the application front end, and so on).
+- Modularity: Rather than run an entire complex application inside a single container, the application can be split in to modules (such as the database, the application front end, and so on).
 This is the so-called microservices approach.
 Applications built in this way are easier to manage because each module is relatively simple, and changes can be made to modules without having to rebuild the entire application.
 Because containers are so lightweight, individual modules (or microservices) can be instantiated only when they are needed and are available almost immediately.